 Shadee Ashtari is a third-year PhD student at USC Annenberg.
 Her research interests include risk communication and vaccine confidence, media/health literacy, and group cohesion and decision-making.

-Before joining Annenberg, Shadee served as Advisor to the Dean of the UCLA School of Medicine and chief editor of UCLA Health’s patient, executive and crisis communications.
-Prior to UCLA, Shadee worked as a political reporter and editor at The Huffington Post, a congressional campaign policy analyst and speechwriter, and a health communication researcher at the Johns Hopkins Institute of Genetic Medicine and City of Hope.
+Before joining Annenberg, Ashtari served as advisor to the dean of the UCLA School of Medicine and chief editor of UCLA Health’s patient, executive and crisis communications.
+Prior to UCLA, Ashtari worked as a political reporter and editor at The Huffington Post, a congressional campaign policy analyst and speechwriter, and a health communication researcher at the Johns Hopkins Institute of Genetic Medicine and City of Hope.

-As a journalist, communication researcher and organizational change leader, Shadee’s professional contributions have been recognized by national media and trade associations, including Ragan Communications, Inc. and the Healthcare Public Relations & Marketing Association.
+As a journalist, communication researcher and organizational change leader, Ashtari’s professional contributions have been recognized by national media and trade associations, including Ragan Communications, Inc. and the Healthcare Public Relations & Marketing Association.

-Shadee holds a Master of Science in Public Health from the Johns Hopkins Bloomberg School of Public Health, with a concentration in Health Policy and Management, and a Bachelor of Arts in Communication from UCLA with a minor in Political Science.
+Ashtari holds a master of science in public health from the Johns Hopkins Bloomberg School of Public Health, with a concentration in health policy and management, and a BA in communication from UCLA with a minor in political science.